 Like most ardent blue-cat anglers, Patterson relies on two primary baits to entice his quarry.
 "I use live shad a lot, even though they're hard to find," he says.
 "Cut skipjack herrings also are good bait."

 A simple three-way-swivel rig is Patterson's standard.
 The 2-foot hook leader is tipped with a 3/0 to 7/0 Eagle Claw Kahle hook.
 The 8-inch weight leader is tied to a 3-ounce sinker.
 His fishing gear consists of "a heavy-action casting rod with a light tip and a lot of butt strength" and a baitcasting reel that holds at least 200 yards of 20-pound-test fishing line.

-"I anchor above the hole I intend to fish," Patterson says, "then cast to the spot and let the reel free-spool until the weight hits bottom.
+"I anchor my boat above the hole I intend to fish," Patterson says, "then cast to the spot and let the reel free-spool until the weight hits bottom.
 Sometimes I'll have out 200 feet of line.
 Blues usually hit hard and quick, so rod holders are necessary if you fish more rods than you can hold."

 It would seem that a bait tossed to the edge of one of these huge suckholes would swirl round and round.
 But when done properly, the bait will sink quickly to the bottom and remain stationary.
 Reposition your rig if necessary to achieve this end, and then prepare for the rod-jarring strike that will soon follow if a giant cat is nearby.
 Often, big cats cruise slowly through a hole, waiting for something to jolt their taste buds before they rush in to strike.
 Allow the bait to sit up to 10 minutes, but if there's no bite by then, move and try another eddy hole.